DeepLabCut/DeepLabCut/docs/installation.md

 **Great, that's it!
 DeepLabCut is installed!**

 Next, [head over to the Docs to decide which mode to use DeepLabCut in.
 You have both standard and multi-animal installed.](https://deeplabcut.github.io/DeepLabCut/docs/README.html)

+## PIP:

+- Everything you need to build custom models within DeepLabCut (i.e., use our source code and our dependencies) can be installed with `pip install 'deeplabcut[gui,tf]'` (for GUI support w/tensorflow) or without the gui: `pip install 'deeplabcut[tf]'`.
+- If you want to use the SuperAnimal models, then please use `pip install 'deeplabcut[gui,tf,modelzoo]'`.

+#### We recommend having a GPU.

+- You **need to decide if you want to use a CPU or GPU for your models**: (Note, you can also use the CPU-only for project management and labeling the data!
+Then, for example, use Google Colaboratory GPUs for free (read more [here](https://github.com/DeepLabCut/DeepLabCut/tree/master/examples#demo-4-deeplabcut-training-and-analysis-on-google-colaboratory-with-googles-gpus) and there are a lot of helper videos on [our YouTube channel!](https://www.youtube.com/playlist?list=PLjpMSEOb9vRFwwgIkLLN1NmJxFprkO_zi)).

+  - **CPU?** Great, jump to the next section below!

+  - **NVIDIA GPU?**  If you want to use your own GPU (i.e., a GPU is in your workstation), then you need to be sure you have a CUDA compatible GPU, CUDA, and cuDNN installed.
+Please note, which CUDA you install depends on what version of tensorflow you want to use.
+So, please check "GPU Support" below carefully. **Note, DeepLabCut is up to date with the latest CUDA and tensorflow versions!**

+  - **Apple M1/M2 GPU?** Be sure to install miniconda3, and your GPU will be used by default.

 ## DOCKER: